Reasoning Beyond Majority Vote: An Explainable SpeechLM Framework for Speech Emotion Recognition: Methodology

 \subsection{Reasoning Generation}

 Recent advances in reasoning-capable LLMs have made strong open models widely available.
 To bridge the gap between speech inputs and categorical emotion outputs, we leverage these models to generate human-readable rationales for each input–output pair in speech emotion recognition (SER).
+Note that rationales are conditioned on the gold label and thus reflect a label-informed explanation.
 The prompt template used for rationale synthesis is provided in the \emph{Prompt Design} box, where the \$CONTENT and \$EMOTION mean the transcript and ground-truth emotion labels of the training utterances respectively.

-Concretely, we adopt \texttt{Qwen2.5-Omni} as the reasoning agent due to its strong multimodal understanding and explicit reasoning capabilities.
+Concretely, we adopt \texttt{Qwen2.5-Omni} as the reasoning agent due to its strong multimodal understanding and reasoning capabilities.
 For each utterance, we provide the audio signal (encoded into embeddings by audio encoder) concatenated with prompt token embeddings consisting of its transcript and the reference emotion label to generate rationales for training data.
 Note that unlike prior work, we do not discretize acoustic cues into fixed levels.
 This strategy enables diverse natural-language descriptions and reflects real-world settings where the target distribution and class granularity are unknown.
 All rationales are generated exclusively on the training split, ensuring no label information leaks into validation or test evaluation.

 To preserve explainability, we impose the following constraints: (1) the rationale must \emph{not} state or paraphrase the gold label; (2) it must integrate both content and acoustic considerations rather than relying on transcript alone; and (3) it must avoid trailing open-ended prompts or meta-commentary (e.g., “What do you think?”).
 We apply simple post-processing to strip disallowed phrases and discard generations that violate length or evidence-coverage requirements.
 The resulting rationales ($r$) and corresponding emotion labels ($e$) serve as intermediate supervision for our backbone model in the subsequent fine-tuning stage.